Potential x Conversational

 I was involved in a startup to enable organizations and individuals to develop life skills in our modern and connected world.
-Lately, I have noticed that the themes of soft skills development and evaluation are resurfacing through my network and weak ties.
+Lately, I have noticed that soft skills development and evaluation themes are resurfacing through my network and weak ties.
 As I tweeted:

 How can we develop and [self-]evaluate soft skills, especially creativity, collaboration, communication, creativity?
 And cooperation? https://blog.learnlets.com/2021/04/evaluating-soft-skills

 A question that has resurfaced in two learning and community projects as a tough challenge to tackle and explore.

 Now I ponder what we did with our teams and learning communities in previous projects through questions.
 For example, is it really worthwhile to assess soft skills in the workplace?

 “Most soft skills deal with our relationships to others.
 The drive to individually behavioralize, then metricize, has the effect of killing relationships—an ironic outcome for relationship-targeting training.” — @CharlesHGreen